Some Arab leaders offered haven for Assad - U.S.

 Washington favoured multilateral sanctions on Syria at the United Nations, Feltman said, adding that if Russia and China continued to block a Security Council resolution condemning Syria, Washington would consider other steps.

-The United States favored European-led efforts to introduce a resolution in the U.N.
+The United States favoured European-led efforts to introduce a resolution in the U.N.
 General Assembly's human rights committee that would insist on access to Syria for internationally recognized human rights monitors, Feltman said.

 He feared the transition to democracy in Syria could be long and difficult, and had no answer when Senator Richard Lugar asked who might replace Assad once he is gone.